SAP source reference

 • If Coveo fails to index the item’s body, ensure that your API key is valid for subqueries, and try adding a Headers object to your subquery.

-Its value should be d.results (see response structure.
+Its value should be d.results (see response structure).

-Metadata (Object)
+Metadata (object)

 A key-value list of the metadata to parse.

 This object maps attributes from the integration object to the Coveo fields.
 Some ecommerce fields are created and mapped by default.
-You can add customs fields in the Coveo Administration Console (platform-ca | platform-eu | platform-au).
+You can add customs fields via the Fields (platform-ca | platform-eu | platform-au) page.

-Each key represents the metadata name of the SAP item, while its value is the value path (simple path or JSONPath) in the JSON response.
+Each key represents the metadata name of the item, while its value is the value path (simple path or JSONPath) in the JSON response.

 Typically, the value path consists of one or more dynamic values, since a static, hardcoded value would result in an identical piece of metadata for all items.
 However, you could choose to use a hardcoded value so that the corresponding Coveo field is filled even if the API doesn’t provide this information.